docsforadobe/after-effects-scripting-guide/docs/text/fontsobject.md

 The list of all the missing or substituted fonts of the current Project.

+!!! tip
-?> **Note:** A substituted font is a font that was already missing when the project is opened.
+    A substituted font is a font that was already missing when the project is opened.
 A missing font is a font that went missing (font being uninstalled, for example) *while* the project was open.

 #### Type